NVIDIA/k8s-nim-operator/README.md

 An Operator for deployment and maintenance of various NeMo microservices along with NVIDIA Inferencing Microservices (NIMs) in a Kubernetes environment.

 ## Description
-The NVIDIA NIM Operator is a Kubernetes operator designed to facilitate the deployment, management, and scaling of NVIDIA Inferencing Services (NIMs) and related NeMo (Neural Modules) services on Kubernetes clusters.
+The NVIDIA NIM Operator is a Kubernetes operator designed to facilitate the deployment, management, and scaling of NVIDIA NIMs and related NeMo microservices.
 The NIM Operator streamlines the integration of these powerful AI capabilities into cloud-native environments such as Kubernetes, leveraging NVIDIA GPUs.

 ## Getting Started